 Setting Up The Mevo Plus

-The Mevo+ unit comes with a case, simulator angle, power adapter, USB charging cable, reflective stickers, Wi-Fi adapter, and fitted battery.
+The Mevo+ 2023 Edition unit comes with a carrying case, power adapter, USB charging cable, and reflective metallic stickers.

 Connecting Apps Or Software